 The theater was reported to be the finest between St. Louis and Memphis at the time it opened.
 It was fully air conditioned and warmed by forced air and radiant heat.

 The building occupies 11, 648 Sq.
 Ft.
 At opening it contained 1160 red plush seats, and there was also a cry room for small children and their mothers.
 The marquee was brilliantly lit which still displays red letters that spell the name of the theater.
 Movie goers entered the lobby through solid walnut doors.
 Leather benches lined one of the walls of the lobby.

-The owners, Kerasotes Theatres, gave the building to the county in Jan.
+The owners, Kerasotes Theatres, gave the building to Butler county in Jan.
 1999 when they moved to a new multiplex theater on 67 S.